-AUDITORS'S INDEPENDENCE: To ensure that the audit opinion given by the auditor is not influenced by any relationship between them and the client company, thus assuring auditors' independence from the client company.
+AUDITORS INDEPENDENCE: To ensure that the audit opinion given by the auditor is not influenced by any relationship between them and the client company, thus assuring auditors' independence from the client company.
 Only an honest and unbiased opinion is expected to be presented by the auditors to the shareholders over all the related financial statements.
-Situational questions on auditor's Independence are asked in the auditing assignments, as per auditing assignment writing experts.
+Situational questions on auditor's Independence are asked in the auditing assignments, as per online auditing assignment help service by experts.

 Auditor's independence is needed because in many cases, users of financial statements and other external (third) parties do not have adequate amount knowledge or information to interpret and understand company's annual accounts and its components completely.
 Thus, they bank on the auditor's individual and credible opinions over their financial audits.

 An audit report is a written opinion of an auditor regarding the reliability and validity of an entity's financial statements.
 The report follows standard format rules as enacted by Generally Accepted Auditing Standards (GAAS).
 Depending upon the environment of the audit work in which the auditor engages, GAAS allows a number of variants in the report.
 There are three main steps to prepare an auditor's report.